 Proofing is a method to ensure that yeast is alive and ready to work in the dough.

-Mix all ingredients (add anything very cold or very hot last).
+Add anything very cold or very hot last.

 Use initially the same amount of liquids and flour as originally called for in the recipe.